Pi in the Sky: Neutron Stars with Exceptionally Light QCD Axions: Introduction

 \section{Introduction}

-The quantum chromodynamics (QCD) axion is one of the most well-motivated and minimal solutions to the Strong Charge-Parity (CP) problem~\cite{axion1,axion2,axion3,Peccei:1977ur}, the puzzle of the smallness of the neutron electric dipole moment (EDM).
+The quantum chromodynamics (QCD) axion is a well-motivated and minimal solution to the Strong Charge-Parity (CP) problem~\cite{axion1,axion2,axion3,Peccei:1977ur}, the puzzle of the smallness of the neutron electric dipole moment (EDM).
 The neutron EDM is proportional to $\bar{\theta}$, a combination of Standard Model parameters,

 where $\theta$ is the QCD $\theta$ angle, while $Y_u$ and $Y_d$ are the up- and down-type Yukawa matrices.
 The combination is experimentally bounded to be $\bar{\theta} \lesssim 10^{-10}$ based on the non-observation of the neutron electric dipole moment~\cite{Abel:2020pzs}.
 The smallness of $\bar{\theta}$ is particularly puzzling since the CP-violating angle in the Cabibbo-Kobayashi-Maskawa (CKM) matrix has been measured to be $\mathcal{O}(1)$, in agreement with theoretical expectation.